Use in Project Development

 A well-maintained regional architecture can provide a tool for making a strong initial start in doing the systems engineering for a project.
 Regional ITS architecture content such as the stakeholders, their roles and responsibilities (included in the operational concept), elements, service packages, and the list of agreements supports the project concept of operations.
 The functional requirements are high-level requirements that can support system requirements development, and the interfaces and ITS standards support project design.
 In addition to assisting project implementers in the preliminary engineering stage, planners may also benefit from participating in the conceptual development of projects and strategies prior to the start of the formal project development.
 These components can inform creation of project documents, including Requests for Proposals (RFPs), and architectural details can inform the project's scope of work.

 The items from the regional ITS architecture that are used to jumpstart the systems engineering process are derived from ARC-IT using the Regional Architecture Development tool for Intelligent Transportation (RAD-IT), formerly known as Turbo Architecture.
-The subsystems and terminators used to define the inventory elements, functional objects and functional requirements, information flows used to define the interfaces, and related ITS standards are all derived from the ARC-IT definition.
-More information on how the regional ITS architecture can be used to start to support systems engineering is included in the Systems Engineering for Intelligent Transportation Systems website.
+The physical objects used to define the inventory elements, functional objects and functional requirements, information flows used to define the interfaces, and related ITS standards are all derived from the ARC-IT definition.
+More information on how the regional ITS architecture can be used to start to support systems engineering is included in the the FHWA Systems Engineering for ITS website at https://ops.fhwa.dot.gov/seits/.